 In a sea of slightly elevated TV dinners, Home Bistro is the shining example that great food can be easy and quick.
 These chef-designed meals are delicious and hearty, and there is something for everyone, from vegetarians to bodybuilders.

 - Restaurant-quality food

 - Wide variety of diets supported

 Even if you don’t want to cook, you want meals that are fresh, satisfying, and whatever you consider healthy.
 Home Bistro takes those basic requirements and exceeds them in every way.
 The service is repped by none other than Iron Chef’s Cat Cora and that’s the level of quality that shines in every meal.

 Home Bistro doesn’t claim to be a diet program, but it does offer meals that will fit into a number of different dietary restrictions.
 You can order a single meal from Home Bistro, or you can order a pre-chosen 10-pack that’s focused on one dietary goal, whether it’s the heart-healthy bundle, paleo pack, or a Mediterranean pack, among others.

 The drawbacks are few but they are important.
 Home Bistro tastes like restaurant-quality food and it costs about the same.
-While many services offer meals in the sub-$10 range through bulk ordering or promotions, Home Bistro starts at about $14 per meal and goes up from there.
-But when you’re noshing on harissa roasted lamb, asiago orzo, sauteed spinach, and braised maitake mushrooms, you may not mind so much.
-Shipping is free, which is almost like dessert.
+While many services offer meals in the sub-$10 range through bulk ordering or promotions, Home Bistro starts at about $15 per meal and goes up from there.
+Shipping cost a flat-rate nationwide fee of $20, but when you’re noshing on harissa roasted lamb, asiago orzo, sauteed spinach, and braised maitake mushrooms, you may not mind so much.

 Best for Keto: Factor